mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

     .. py:method:: mitsuba.render.Integrator.should_stop(self)

-        Indicates whether cancel() or a timeout have occured.
+        Indicates whether cancel() or a timeout have occurred.
 Should be checked regularly in the integrator's main loop so that timeouts are enforced accurately.